The Vista House Story

 Samuel Lancaster, Assistant Highway Engineer for Multnomah County in 1913, supervised the Columbia River Highway project.
 Lancaster’s proposal to construct a building on the summit of Crown Point was another reflection of his desire to inspire the traveler along the highway and to make the wonders of the gorge accessible.

 As Lancaster described it, the Crown Point promontory was the ideal site for “an observatory from which the view both up and down the Columbia could be viewed in silent communion with the infinite.”
 Such an observatory would also be a fitting memorial to “the trials and hardships of those who had come into the Oregon country.”
-And it could “serve as a comfort station for the tourist and the travelers of America’s greatest highway.”
+And it could “serve as a comfort station for the tourists and travelers of America’s greatest highway.”
 He suggested it be known as the Vista House.

 Majestic!
 It’s the only word to describe Crown Point capped by its venerable Vista House.